Back to Articles

 Bare Feelings Editorial

 When it comes to intimate products, the materials they're made from matter more than you might think.
-Body safety isn't just a marketing term — it's a crucial consideration that can affect your health and overall experience.
+Body safety isn't just a marketing term — it's a crucial consideration that can directly affect your health, comfort, and overall wellness experience.

 What Does "Body-Safe" Actually Mean?

 A body-safe material is one that is non-porous, non-toxic, and hypoallergenic.
-These materials don't harbor bacteria, are easy to clean, and won't cause irritation or allergic reactions when used as intended.
+These materials don't harbor bacteria, are easy to clean and sterilize, and won't cause irritation or allergic reactions when used as intended.
+Understanding this distinction protects your long-term health.

 The Gold Standard: Medical-Grade Silicone

-Medical-grade silicone is widely considered the best material for intimate products.
-It's the same material used in medical implants and baby products.
+Medical-grade silicone is widely considered the best material for intimate wellness products.
+It's the same material used in medical implants and baby products worldwide.
 Here's why it stands out:

 • Non-porous: Bacteria cannot penetrate the surface, making it hygienic and easy to sterilize.

-• Hypoallergenic: Extremely unlikely to cause allergic reactions.
+• Hypoallergenic: Extremely unlikely to cause allergic reactions, safe for sensitive skin.

-• Durable: Maintains its shape and properties over time.
+• Durable: Maintains its shape and properties over years of use.

-• Temperature-responsive: Warms to body temperature quickly for comfort.
+• Temperature-responsive: Warms to body temperature quickly for natural comfort.

 Materials to Be Cautious About

-Some materials commonly found in lower-quality products can pose risks:
+Some materials commonly found in lower-quality products can pose real risks:

-• Jelly rubber: Often contains phthalates, which are potentially harmful chemicals.
+• Jelly rubber: Often contains phthalates — chemical plasticizers that are potentially harmful with repeated exposure.

-• Latex: While not inherently dangerous, latex allergies are common.
+• Latex: While not inherently dangerous, latex allergies affect a significant portion of the population and can cause severe reactions.

 How to Verify Material Quality

-Always look for products that clearly state their material composition.
-Reputable brands will be transparent about what their products are made from.
-At Bare Feelings, every product in our store is verified for body safety before being added to our collection.
+Always look for products that clearly state their full material composition.
+Reputable brands are transparent about what their products are made from.
+Be wary of vague labels like "body-safe" without specifying the actual material.
+At Bare Feelings, every product in our store is rigorously verified for body safety before being added to our collection — we only stock what we'd confidently recommend to family.

 Care and Maintenance

-Even the best materials require proper care.
-Clean products before and after each use with warm water and mild soap or a dedicated cleaner.
-Store them in a clean, dry place away from direct sunlight.
+Even the best materials require proper care to remain hygienic.
+Clean products before and after each use with warm water and mild soap, or a dedicated intimate product cleaner.
+For silicone, glass, and steel, periodic sterilization by boiling in water for 3–5 minutes provides maximum hygiene.
+Always store products in a clean, dry place away from direct sunlight and other products that may cause chemical reactions.

 Tags